Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Return to him for your reward: [Erdsteel Dagger](https://eldenring.wiki.fextralife.com/Erdsteel+Dagger)
 - [x] Accept his Accord
 - [x] Exhaust his dialogue at Fort Haight.
-- [ ] Defeat Godrick and proceed with Nepheli Loux's questline.
+- [x] Defeat Godrick and proceed with Nepheli Loux's questline.
 Instead of giving her Seluvis's potion, give her the Stormhawk King and exhaust her dialogue.
-(The Stormhawk King can be found at the Chapel of Anticipation upon return)
+(The Stormhawk King can be found at the Chapel of Anticipation upon return) (04-17)
 - [ ] Travel to Godrick's grace and rest at it.
 Kenneth and Nepheli can then be found inside the throne room.

 **Note:** [Morgott](https://eldenring.wiki.fextralife.com/Morgott+the+Omen+King) must be defeated before he will appear in throne room.